ubc-library-rc/gis-spatial-stories/index.md

 ---
 # Telling Spatial Stories with Data

 *How do I tell spatial stories with my data?
 What tools best suit my audience, skillset, resources, and timeframe?* This workshop will guide you through answering these questions.
 Rather than focusing on a single software or technical workflow, participants will be introduced to a variety of methods, tools, and platforms while learning to evaluate each for its applicability to the spatial story at hand.
-Think of this workshop as a wayfinding tutorial for navigating what questions to ask yourself at the beginning of a project comprising spatial data. **Participants are encouraged to bring their own projects/datasets to work through in applied learning.** By the end of this workshop series, participants will be able to:
+Think of this workshop as a wayfinding tutorial for navigating what questions to ask yourself at the beginning of a project comprising spatial data. **Participants are encouraged to bring their own projects/datasets to work through in applied learning.** By the end of this workshop, participants will be able to:

 - Design a project to tell a spatial story;
 - Identify suitable tools to visualize a given dataset in support of a research topic; and